setzler/academic-kickstart/content/datasets/CorpTax/index.md

 publishDate: "2019-01-02T00:00:00Z"

-weight = 10
+weight: 10

 # Summary.
 An optional shortened abstract.
 summary: 2000-2020 top corporate tax rates by state.
-Extends the data set of Giroud & Rauh (2020), which ends in 2012.
+Extends the data set of Giroud & Rauh (2020) which ends in 2012.

 image:
   placement: 2